 The boundary element procedure is particularly suited to representing volumetrically large or pseudo infinite domains where system matrix size or solution stability is, within reason, unaffected by domain dimension.
 Where prescribed flux nodes are included on the boundary element edge contour, the corresponding system equations are not retained at the global level.
-Depending on mesh specific details, this results in considerable computational saving both at the stage of reducing the bound-
+Depending on mesh specific details, this results in considerable computational saving both at the stage of reducing the boundary element domain and later in global system matrix assembly and solution.